 The National Anti-Doping scheme can be found online at www.legislation.gov.au - search for Sport Integrity Australia Regulations 2020.
-Athletes are advised by their International Federation or National Sporting Organisation if they are on a testing pool.
+Athletes are advised by their International Federation or National Sporting Organisation or National Sporting Organisation for People with Disability if they are on a testing pool.